Best VR Controller in 2023

 The original Oculus Touch made a substantial mark on the world of VR but has since been superseded by better and more forward-looking alternatives, not least the excellent Valve Index ‘Knuckle’ controllers.
 But, with the 2020 refresh, which came hand-in-hand with the new Oculus Quest 2 headset, the Oculus Touch is once again confidently perched at the top of the VR controller pile.

 Much of this is down to its versatility and well-rounded design.
 The Oculus Touch controller is solid and robust enough to handle any accidental impacts that invariably come about when owning a VR rig but remains relatively lightweight and supremely comfortable in hand.
 It is unquestionably on the larger side due to the chunky tracking ring, but this a worthy compromise for reliability.

-The layout is intuitive and intelligent: no accidental button presses, and there’s enough spacing between the thumbstick, buttons and trigger them to make every gesture or button press feel distinct.
+The layout is intuitive and intelligent: no accidental button presses, and there’s enough spacing between the thumbstick, buttons and trigger to make every gesture or button press feel distinct.
 We’re also taken with the grip button, which adds a tactile element to the VR experience, only enhanced by the Touch’s haptics motor.

 Tracking is accurate and responsive, precisely registering the player’s movement in SteamVR and Oculus’ own extensive library of games.
 Much like the Oculus Quest 2, the Oculus Touch controllers do wonders to deliver a premium VR experience at a reasonable price point.

 The Oculus Touch controllers each run on a AA battery, which, while not as convenient as an integrated battery, offer a suitably long life-span even under heavy use.
 Oculus is also kind enough to supply the first set of batteries.